Chandrayaan 2: Vikram Lander was half a kilometre away from intended touch down point

 Even the government of Israel's official Twitter account said, "Israel followed #VikramLander's ambitious journey to the moon with great hope".

 "As we learned from Israel's Beresheet lunar lander, it's never easy, and yet it's a great achievement for #ISRO & Indian science.
-We're positive that #India will reach the moon (& beyond)!," it tweeted.
+We're positive that #India will reach the moon (& beyond)!", it tweeted.

 In the early hours of Saturday, countless Indians had sat glued to their television sets, praying for a successful landing of Vikram, but it soon turned into a heartbreak despite the module coming tantalising close to the lunar surface.

-Another senior Isro official, however, said, time was running out and possibility of re-establishing communication looks "less and less probable".
+Another senior ISRO official, however, said time was running out and the possibility of re-establishing communication looks "less and less probable".

-But, netizens continued to harbour hope, with many even content with the news of the landing itself.
+But, netizens continued to harbour hope, with much even content with the news of the landing itself.

 "#VikramLanderFound ISRO - where are you?
 Lander Vikram - on the moon ISRO - say something.
 Lander rover," Sanjeev Gangwar, another user tweeted.